-If a proxy server is required to access JIRA, type the following information and click Next.
-Otherwise, just click Next.
+9. If you have installed the connector on a machine that is behind a proxy server, type the following information and then click Next.

 Proxy host The host name or IP address of the proxy server to use to access the repository.